-People often get confused, thinking that orbital sander and random orbital sander are the same.
+People often get confused, thinking that an orbital sander and a random orbital sander are the same.
 They’re not.
 I think because the name is quite similar, it causes confusion.

-Orbital sanders are also called sheet sanders, finishing sanders, or sometimes palm sanders(but this also includes random orbit sanders).
+Orbital sanders are also called sheet sanders, finishing sanders, or sometimes palm sanders(but this also includes random orbital sanders).

 Although they’re usually used for fine finishing rather than heavy material removal, in my opinion, they’re a good choice for beginners as their only sander.
 Mostly because they’re lightweight, easier to handle, and it’s less likely that you’ll oversand between coats of stain or damage a workpiece.

-Some will say if that’s the case you’re using a wrong type of sander.
+Some will say if that’s the case, you’re using the wrong type of sander.
 But I think that if you’re just starting out with woodworking having one good quality orbital sander is better than none.

 What is the difference between an orbital sander and a random orbital sander?

 First of all, it’s a base plate shape.
-Orbital sanders are usually rectangular or square which makes them best for inner corners.
+Orbital sanders are usually rectangular or square, which makes them best for inner corners.
 You can also find detailing sanders that have a delta-shaped base plate.
-They also called mouse sanders and are specifically designed for tight spaces.
+They are also called mouse sanders and are specifically designed for tight spaces.

-Random orbital sanders are round and usually come in two sizes, 5 or 6 inches in diameter.
+Random orbit sander is round and usually comes in two sizes, 5 or 6 inches in diameter.